shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-viewability.md

 This page explains the technology behind our video viewability measurement.

+> [!IMPORTANT]
-Viewability for video creatives on Xandr is measured using OMSDK for Web and App, and if it's not available we fall back to the VPAID wrapper measurement which is avalable for Web only but not for App.
+> Viewability for video creatives on Xandr is measured using OMSDK for Web and App, and if it's not available we fall back to the VPAID wrapper measurement which is avalable for Web only but not for App.

 ## What is video viewability?